Elmbridge Borough Council: Composition

 The Thames Ditton and Weston Green RA, Esher RA, Molesey RA, Walton Society, and Weybridge and St George's Independents sit together as the "Residents' Associations Group", which forms the council's administration in coalition with the Liberal Democrats.
-The next election is due in 2026.

 Elections

 Since the last boundary changes in 2016 the council has comprised 48 councillors representing 16 wards, with each ward electing three councillors.
-Elections are held three years out of every four, with a third of the council (one councillor for each ward) being elected each time for a four-year term of office.
-Surrey County Council elections are held in the fourth year of the cycle when there are no borough council elections.
+Elections were held three years out of every four, with a third of the council (one councillor for each ward) being elected each time for a four-year term of office.
+Surrey County Council elections were held in the fourth year of the cycle when there are no borough council elections.

+The borough council elections which had been due to take place in 2026 were cancelled.
+An election for the new East Surrey Council was held instead.
+East Surrey Council will formally come into being and take over local government functions in the area on 1 April 2027, at which point Elmbridge Borough Council and the borough of Elmbridge will be abolished.

 Premises

 The council is based at the Civic Centre, off the High Street in the centre in Esher, which was purpose-built for the council in 1991.

 Sandown House: Council offices until 1991, now flats.

 When the council was created in 1974 it inherited offices at the Town Hall on New Zealand Avenue in Walton-on-Thames from Walton and Weybridge Urban District Council, and at Sandown House at 1 High Street from Esher Urban District Council.
 It initially used Walton Town Hall, a 1960s building, as its headquarters, retaining Sandown House as additional offices.
 The new Civic Centre was built on land behind Sandown House, which has since been converted into flats, whilst Walton Town Hall has been demolished.